OfficeDev/Microsoft-Teams-Samples/samples/graph-teams-tag/csharp/README.md

 5. Start ngrok on localhost:3978
-   - Open ngrok and run command `ngrok http -host-header=rewrite 3978`
+   - Open ngrok and run command `ngrok http 3978 --host-header="localhost:3978"`
    -  Once started you should see link `https://xxxxx.ngrok.io`.
 Copy it, this is your baseUrl that will used as endpoint for Azure bot.

    ![Ngrok](GraphTeamsTag/Images/NgrokScreenshot.png)